MdShazzedUdDolla/Project-vws/README.md

 # VWS
-This is a project for team 1 for virtual wellness system
+This is a project for virtual wellness system